 Note that polling is done on CPE basis.
 Bandwidth is always requested on a FID basis and bandwidth is allocated on a CPE basis.

+7.11.3.1 Polling for Relay

+The polling procedure defined in 7.11.3 for the CPE and the MR-BS may be used between the CPE/R-CPE.
+If an R-CPE is regularly polled, it can transmit a bandwidth request header to the MR-BS as soon as it detects impending uplink traffic in order to reduce delay (see Figure 55a).

+An MR-BS or a distributed scheduling R-CPE may inform a CPE of upcoming polling via an RS-SCH management message (see Figure 55b).

+For centralized scheduling, only the MR-BS may establish a polling process with a CPE or centralized scheduling R-CPE in the MR-cell.

 7.16 Channel descriptor management

-As previously presented, channel descriptor messages (i.e., DCD and UCD) are broadcast by the BSat periodic intervals.
+As previously presented, channel descriptor messages (i.e., DCD and UCD) are broadcast by the BS/MR-BS to all associated CPEs at periodic intervals as well as broadcast by the distributed scheduling R-CPE to the assocated CPEs in its local cell at periodic interval.
 Among other things, these channel descriptors define burst profiles, which are used by US-MAP and DS-MAP messages for allocating upstream and downstream transmissions, respectively.
-Once broadcast by the BS and received by associated CPEs, a given channel descriptor shall remain valid until a new channel descriptor message with a different value for the Configuration Change Count field, is again broadcast by the BS.
+Once broadcast by the BS/MR-BS or the distributed scheduling R-CPE and received by its associated CPEs, a given channel descriptor shall remain valid until a new channel descriptor message with a different value for the Configuration Change Count field, is again broadcast by the BS/MR-BS or or the distributed scheduling R-CPE, respectively.
 When this happens, this new channel descriptor shall overwrite all the information of the previous descriptor.
+When the distributed scheduling R-CPE receives a new downstream channel descriptor for channel switching from the BS/MR-BS, the distributed scheduling R-CPE shall immediately broadcast the new downstream channel descriptor with the same information of channel switching (i.e., channel action, action mode, and action frame number) to the associated CPEs in the local cell in order to the operating channel in the local cell be changed to the same channel of the BS/MR-BS’s cell at the same time.

-Once channel descriptors are known to all CPEs in an IEEE 802.22 cell, the BSshall set the UCD/DCD Count value, contained in US-MAP and DS-MAP messages, equal to the Configuration Change Count of the desired channel descriptor.
-This way, a BS can easily indicate to the CPEs which burst profile is to be used for a given allocation, and hence provide high flexibility to the BS in controlling which burst profile to use at any given time by simply changing the UCD/DCD Count value.
+Once channel descriptors are known to all CPEs in an IEEE 802.22b BS/MR-BS’s cell, the BS/MR-BS shall set the UCD/DCD Count value in an AZ, contained in US-MAP and DS-MAP messages, equal to the Configuration Change Count of the desired channel descriptor.
+Once channel descriptors are known to all CPEs in the distributed scheduling R-CPE’s local cell, the distributed scheduling R-CPE shall set the UCD/DCD Count value in a DRZ, contained in US-MAP and DS-MAP messages, equal to the Configuration Change Count of the desired channel descriptor.
+This way, a BS/MR-BS and a distributed scheduling R-CPE can easily indicate to its associated CPEs which burst profile is to be used for a given allocation, and hence provide high flexibility to the BS/MR-BS or the distributed scheduling R-CPE in controlling which burst profile to use at any given time by simply changing the UCD/DCD Count value.

 Figure 53 describes the procedure to migrate from one upstream channel descriptor to the next, while Figure 54 focuses on the same procedure but for the downstream channel.